-Using the proper tools will help protect you while cooking.
+Using the proper griddle tools & accessories will help protect you while cooking.
 Make sure you’re using cooking utensils that are appropriate for the job.
 Large spatulas, long basting brushes, and tongs will help you maintain the proper distance from the cooking surface.

 Wearing heat-resistant gloves is highly recommended as this will protect your hand from the hot surface and any grease or oil that may be popping off the flat top while cooking.
 You should also wear heat-resistant gloves when cleaning your flat top grill as it will still be scorching hot, and there may be scolding hot oil present.

-When cooking extra greasy foods (ex: bacon or smash burgers), be sure to clear off any excess grease while cooking using your spatula or scraper to help avoid this.
+When cooking extra greasy foods on a griddle (ex: bacon or smash burgers), be sure to clear off any excess grease while cooking using your spatula or scraper to help avoid this.
 Just like with any other task, make sure you are bringing the right tools for the job.
-See our top 7 must-have griddle accessories article for some of the tools you’ll want to be using.
+See our must-have griddle accessories article for some of the tools you’ll want to be using.

 Be mindful of the clothes you are wearing when cooking on your griddle.
 Make sure you don’t have any excessively loose clothing that can get caught on something or that will hang over the cooking surface while operating the griddle.

 I also encourage you to wear flat, slip-resistant, and close-toed footwear such as sneakers.
 Avoid footwear that exposes your bare feet, like flip flops or shoes that don’t have a rubber bottom.